maxlath/wikibase-cli/docs/write_operations.md

 { "guid": "Q1$b1a0d905-4f20-065d-4aa7-787ea29c5af1", "rank": "normal" }
 ' | wb uc -b --summary 'update claim demo'
 ```
-or as inline values (but then you can't set the rank)
+or as inline values, but then you can't set rich values (monolingual text, geo coordinates, etc) or ranks
 ```sh
 echo '
 Q1$d941fe74-4a76-a143-6766-a24d2ef2ddad foo